fxnm/IntelliJContainer/docs/README.md

 ## User

-IntelliJ Container comes with JDK 11, gradle 6.8 and XVFB pre-installed.
+IntelliJ Container comes with JDK 11, latest gradle version and XVFB pre-installed.

 Fur use add the option `container: fxnm/intellij.docker:latest`.
 This will select the container and the basic settings are taken from the docker image.